 He has lectured widely and written articles on Insolvency Law: he was a keynote speaker at the R3 Annual Conference in Wales and a speaker at two sessions (mediations and international fraud) in St Petersburg International Legal Forum.

 He chaired a Question Time style panel discussion on Constitutions, the Common Law and Recent Events at the Trinidad and Tobago Legal Network Conference in 2015 on the topic of “Recent Contribution of the Caribbean to the Common and Constitutional Law".

-He has advised HMRC internally as to ways in which to improve recoveries and provided talks on the 'Fraud Landscape' in 2014.
+He has advised HMRC internally as to ways in which to improve recoveries and provided talks on the 'Fraud Landscape'.